-When our immigration study revealed that Napa County has 9,000 citizenship-eligible Legal Permanent Residents (LPRs), aka Green Card holders, but many were not taking the important step towards achieving citizenship due to an absence of a robust legal services infrastructure, we launched the One Napa Valley Initiative (ONVI), a three-year campaign to create new citizens and a stronger community.
-ONVI is building awareness of the benefits and requirements of citizenship, helping LPRs with their naturalization applications, and preparing them for their citizenship exams/interviews.
-Since ONVI’s launch in the summer of 2013, more than 3,000 people have received legal services, more than 300 people have enrolled in English and civics classes, 1,406 have submitted citizenship applications, and 595 have been sworn in as U.S. citizens, representing 46 countries.
-305 volunteers and more than 150 local donors, foundations, and businesses have invested in this $1.5 million public-private partnership, alongside the County of Napa, as well as every municipal government in the Valley.
+When our 2012 immigration study revealed that Napa County has 9,000 citizenship-eligible Legal Permanent Residents (LPRs), aka Green Card holders, but many were not taking the important step towards achieving citizenship due to an absence of a robust legal services infrastructure, we launched the One Napa Valley Initiative (ONVI), a campaign to create new citizens and a stronger community.
+ONVI is building awareness of the benefits and requirements of citizenship, helping LPRs with their naturalization applications, preparing them for their citizenship exams/interviews, and helping locals with other immigration benefits, like Deferred Action for Childhood Arrivals (DACA).

 Photo credit: © Bob McClenahan